 Students participating in athletics and co-curricular activities must pay a user fee in accordance to school policy prior to participation.
-High school students taking a class requiring a user fee (Art \$15, Tech Ed fee varies minimum \$10 per semester) must pay the fee prior to taking the class and must be paid by the first Friday of the semester.
+High school students taking a class requiring a user fee must pay the fee prior to the first Friday of the semester.
 Failure to pay fees may lead to bonded collection.
 Any student qualifying for free/reduced lunch will have these fees waived with proper documentation.
 Students driving to school must pay a parking permit fee prior to using school district parking.
 If the student loses their parking permit tag, a substitute parking permit tag may be purchased at a cost of \$5.00 in the High School office.